Years in Practice: 30+ Years

 I work closely with many physicians in the area in order to coordinate care.
 I provide in person and telehealth sessions.
 ABA can be provided in my clinic or your home

-ADHD, Developmental Disorders, Behavioral Issues, Autism, Pregnancy, Prenatal, Postpartum, Spirituality, Trauma, PTSD and more.
+ADHD, Developmental Disorders, Behavioral Issues, Autism, Anxiety/Depression, Prenatal, Postpartum, Spirituality, Trauma, PTSD and more.

 Years in Practice: 12+ Years